 This is a non-invasive surgical procedure.
-It destroys defined areas of brain cells that cause motor symptoms.
+It destroys defined areas of brain cells that cause motor symptoms, such as tremor or stiffness, or dyskinesia.
 (These are the same brain areas where DBS works.)
-Currently, it is FDA-approved for Parkinson's tremor that can't be controlled with medication.
 To avoid certain possible side effects, it is typically performed only on one side of the brain.
-(Meaning it treats tremor only on one side of the body.)
+(Meaning it treats symptoms only on one side of the body.)
 It takes effect immediately and does not require programming, but it is not reversible.
-Focused ultrasound is in clinical trials to evaluate benefit for other PD motor symptoms and dyskinesia.
-Learn more at michaeljfox.org/news/ focused-ultrasound.
+Learn more at michaeljfox.org/news/focused-ultrasound.